News & Events

 BLOCK 4: DA200/TH200/PA250/FG206: The Nakedness of Being

 The Department of Theatre & Dance at Colorado College is pleased to host Eiko Otake as the 2022-23 Pamela Battey Mitchell Visiting Artist-in-Residence in Contemporary Dance.
 Born and raised in Japan and a resident of New York since 1976, Eiko Otake is a movement–based, interdisciplinary artist.
 With her partner Koma, Eiko became a key figure in contemporary dance in the United States, receiving numerous awards, including the Doris Duke Artist Award and the prestigious Macarthur Fellowship.
 Throughout her career, Eiko has explored historical, political, and ecological catastrophes in sites such as Fukushima, Wall Street, and the Western United States.
 She teaches at Wesleyan University, NYU, UCLA.
 In Block 4, she will return to CC to teach her popular course, Naked & Delicious.
 While at CC, Eiko will also conduct a creative residency co-sponsored by Theatre & Dance and the Colorado Springs Fine Arts Center, which will host I invited myself, vol. 2, a solo exhibition of multi-media works running from February 3 until July 31.
-During the exhibition, Eiko will travel to Colorado Springs in February, April, and July to host a philosophical and critical conversations with artists, scholars, and curators.
+During the exhibition, Eiko will travel to Colorado Springs in February, April, and July to host a philosophical and critical conversation with artists, scholars, and curators.
 In addition to these conversations, Eiko will stage performance interventions, including site-specific dances, film screenings, and community-based workshops.
 This winter, she will be on campus to perform at the opening of I invited myself, vol. 2 alongside critical conversations and talks on February 9-10 that will highlight, among others, NYU Performance Studies Professor Andre Lepecki.

-TH200/AS210 Rogue Objects: Creative Research and Art-Astrophysics Practice
+Block 7: TH200/AS210 Rogue Objects: Creative Research and Art-Astrophysics Practice

 Eligible for the Creative Process credit, pending final approval